It’s Time to Get Proactive on Energy Sector Security

 Nearly a decade later, even as threats and defenses have seen incredible changes, the fundamental forces behind Stuxnet still face the energy industry today.
 The world’s most sophisticated attackers are targeting some of the most high-value systems and seeking sensitive information and potentially looking to cause damage and disruption.
 The stakes are incredibly high and energy security teams need to be making the best use of their time and resources.
-In this blog, we will take a look at some of the unique pressures and challenges of cybersecurity in the energy sector and layout a practical plan to get real operational benefit quickly.
+In this blog, we will take a look at some of the unique pressures and challenges of cybersecurity in the energy sector and lay out a practical plan to get real operational benefits quickly.

 Swimming With Sharks

-In security you always have to know the type of adversary you are likely to encounter.
+In security, you always have to know the type of adversary you are likely to encounter.
 Unfortunately, most energy companies face the full spectrum of attackers.
 Like all large enterprises, energy companies must deal with attackers who look to infiltrate the network, take over user devices and accounts, and steal sensitive data.
 Attackers are often after a variety of industry trade secrets that can reveal the health of the business, how plants and facilities operate, customer data, business partner and supply chain information, and much more.
 This exposes the industry to opportunistic attackers, industrial espionage, and organized crime.

-Unfortunately, though, the most serious threats to the energy sector comes from nation-state actors, who have an eye on causing damage.
-Earlier this year, the U.S. DHS and FBI issued a join alert that Russian state-sponsored hackers were targeting the American energy sector.
+Unfortunately, though, the most serious threats to the energy sector come from nation-state actors, who have an eye on causing damage.
+Earlier this year, the U.S. DHS and FBI issued a joint alert that Russian state-sponsored hackers were targeting the American energy sector.
 These intrusions are particularly chilling considering previous Russian attacks that targeted and successfully brought down the Ukrainian power grid.
 There are two very important points to keep in mind here.
 First, while some enterprises can think of nation-state attackers as a cautionary boogeyman, they are a reality for the energy sector.
 Secondly, when the ultimate goal of the attacker is to do damage it’s even more important to find threats early before sensitive systems are accessed.
 There may be no exfiltration attempt.
 Once an attacker gets to the target system, it might be game over.